alihuber/icalendar_creator/README.md

 [![Build Status](https://travis-ci.org/alihuber/icalendar_creator.png)](https://travis-ci.org/alihuber/icalendar_creator)

-A one-page web application for creating iCalendar files, written in Sinatra.
+A one-page web application for creating iCalendar files, written in Ruby, powered by Sinatra.

 Now live on http://icalendar-creator.herokuapp.com/

 Features:
-*  Generates a validated .ics-file which can be imported by all major programs (Google, Apple, Outlook)
+*  Generates a .ics-file which can be imported by all major programs (Google, Apple, Outlook)
 *  You can add as many events as you wish
 *  Supports repetition of events
 *  Supports reminders for events